 The contract size of oil is 1,000 barrels.
-All futures contracts for oil will, therefore, come in denominations of 1,000.
+Therefore, all futures contracts for oil will come in denominations of 1,000.
 For example, you may enter into a futures contract for 5,000 barrels of oil or 27,000 barrels of oil, but you can’t enter into a futures contract for 1,270 barrels of oil.
-Oil has a tick size of one cent per barrel, which comes out to $10 per contract.
-The price of oil futures per contract, will therefore increase or decrease by $10 increments.
+Oil has a tick size of one cent per barrel, which comes to $10 per contract.
+The price of oil futures per contract will therefore increase or decrease by $10 increments.

 Futures contracts can help companies in several ways, including providing more stability.
-The company knows it has a buyer, and it knows the exact amount it will receive.
+The company knows it has a buyer and knows the exact amount it will receive.
 In industries with high levels of price volatility, this is huge.
-As discussed above, companies can also use futures to protect themselves from an adverse price movement (hedging).
+Companies can also use futures to protect themselves from an adverse price movement (hedging).